Shiba Inu Colors: The Standard & Rare Shiba Dog Coat Colors

 However, some people may mistake the cream Shiba Inu as being a white dog.
 White is accepted as a color for this breed by the British Kennel Club.

-Shiba Inus have a few markings and coat patterns.
-These are characteristic of the breed, and in fact, dogs without any markings are likely not purebred Shiba Inus.
+Shiba Inu dogs have a few markings and coat patterns.
+These are characteristic of the breed, and in fact, pups without any markings are likely not purebred.

 If you are thinking of entering your dog into canine shows, then there are a few markings that your dog should prominently display.